deployKF/deployKF/README.md

 git push origin main
 ```

+> __WARNING:__ any manual changes made in the `--output-dir` will be overwritten each time the `deploykf generate` command runs, so please only make changes in your `--values` files.
+> If you find yourself needing to make manual changes, this indicates we might need a new value, so please [raise an issue](https://github.com/deployKF/deployKF/issues) to help us improve the project!

 > __TIP:__ the `--source-version` can be any valid deployKF version, see the [changelog](https://www.deploykf.org/releases/changelog-deploykf/) for a list of versions

 > __TIP:__ if you specify `--values` multiple times, they will be merged with later ones taking precedence (note, YAML lists are not merged, they are replaced in full)

-> __TIP:__ any manual changes made in the `--output-dir` will be overwritten each time the `deploykf generate` command runs, so please only make changes in your `--values` files.
-> If you find yourself needing to make manual changes, this indicates we might need a new value, so please [raise an issue](https://github.com/deployKF/deployKF/issues) to help us improve the project!

 ### Step 3: Apply app-of-apps